 Any recording that scores in this range is a remarkable piece of music that deserves a listen from all fans of the genre.
 The few albums that score in the mid to high 90s are as close to perfect as human creations can be.

 A recording in this range is one that is highly competent with many exciting and rewarding moments.
 A handful of mediocre songs or other setbacks may slightly diminish an otherwise solid recording.

 - 70-79 Good

 Recordings in this range are likable efforts with a handful of very enjoyable songs.
 They may be marred by poor sound production, too many filler tracks, or too little diversity in their song structures, though they are often worth hearing at least once.

 - 60-69 Adequate

-A recording in this range is above average, though it lacks the quality needed to really stand out.
-It often suffers from murky sound production, dull songwriting, or awkward creative choices, though it still holds many redeeming qualities.
+A recording in this range is above average, though it lacks the quality needed to stand out from similar creations.
+It often suffers from murky sound production, dull songwriting, or awkward creative choices, though it still holds some redeeming qualities.
 In the case of new artists, this score may still reflect high potential for the artist’s future.

 - 50-59 Mediocre